ValentinMBiasi/henry_mlops/README.md

 # MLOps - Movies API and Recommendation System

-This is my 1st individual project on the last part of SoyHenry Data Science Bootcamp.
+This is my 1st individual project for the last part of SoyHenry Data Science Bootcamp.

 We are asked to create an MVP (Minimum Viable Product) of a Machine Learning product in 1 week, performing an ETL, creating a recommender system, and deploying the API.